Craft Projects

 8. Minecraft Dog Perler Bead Pattern

-Photo credit: Kandi Patterns
+Photo credit: User on Kandi Patterns

 This dog pattern is perfect for Perler beads because Minecraft is a game that’s made entirely of pixels.